Team-Compliance/libraryofisaac/modules/collectibles.md

 `void SetCollectibleSubType(`[`EntityPickup`](https://wofsauge.github.io/IsaacDocs/rep/EntityPickup.html)` collectible, `[`CollectibleType`](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html)` newSubType)`

 Helper function to change the collectible in a pedestal.
 If `COLLECTIBLE_NULL` is given as the new subtype, it'll try removing the item, as if the player had already picked it.
+Check `TSIL.Collectibles.TryRemoveCollectible()` for more information.

 ### TryRemoveCollectible()

 `boolean TryRemoveCollectible(`[`EntityPickup`](https://wofsauge.github.io/IsaacDocs/rep/EntityPickup.html)` collectible)`

-Empties an item pedestal.
+Empties an item pedestal as if a player had already picked it up.
 If it's a shop item, it removes it completely.